xeannedark/kiss-snippets/README.md

 ## Why?

-Because other plugins are too featureful and in some cases even slow.
+Because other plugins are too featureful!
+Who needs those anyways?

 ## How?